bhattlab/phanta/README.md

 In addition to the merged tables provided in the `final_merged_outputs` subdirectory (see [Main Outputs](#main-outputs)), the pipeline provides per-sample outputs in the `classification` subdirectory.
 Specifically:

-* The files ending with `.krak.report_bracken_species.filtered` correspond to the [Kraken-style report](https://github.com/DerrickWood/kraken2/blob/master/docs/MANUAL.markdown#sample-report-output-format) outputted by [Bracken](https://github.com/jenniferlu717/Bracken) and specify the per-sample abundances that underlie the creation of the final merged tables `counts.txt` and `relative_abundance.txt`.
+* The files ending with `.krak.report_bracken_species.filtered` correspond to the [Kraken-style report](https://github.com/DerrickWood/kraken2/blob/master/docs/MANUAL.markdown#sample-report-output-format) outputted by [Bracken](https://github.com/jenniferlu717/Bracken) and specify the per-sample abundances that underlie the creation of the final merged tables `counts.txt` and `relative_read_abundance.txt`.
 Unlike in the merged tables, taxa that are not present in the sample are not included.

-* The files ending with `.krak.report.filtered.bracken.scaled` essentially correspond to per-sample versions of `final_merged_outputs/corrected_relative_abundance.txt`.
-Specifically see the `community_abundance` column.
+* The files ending with `.krak.report.filtered.bracken.scaled` essentially correspond to per-sample versions of `final_merged_outputs/relative_taxonomic_abundance.txt`.
+Specifically see the `rel_taxon_abundance` column.
 Unlike in the merged table, taxa that are not present in the sample are not included.
-	* **Note**: additional normalizations beyond length-corrected relative abundance are also provided - e.g., `reads_per_million_bases`, `reads_per_million_reads`, `reads_per_million_bases_per_million_reads (RPMPM)`, `copies_per_million_reads`.
+	* **Note**: additional normalizations beyond relative taxonomic abundance are also provided - e.g., `reads_per_million_bases`, `reads_per_million_reads`, `reads_per_million_bases_per_million_reads (RPMPM)`, `copies_per_million_reads`.

-TODO: replace community abundance with whatever we decide to call it.

 There are two final outputs worth noting:
 1. `samples_that_failed_bracken.txt` in the `classification` subdirectory.
-This file contains names of samples that did not ultimately have any reads directly assigned to the species level.
-Please note that for these samples, the `.krak.report.filtered.bracken.scaled` file will be empty.
+This file contains names of samples that did not ultimately have any reads directly assigned to the species level during step three of the workflow.
+Please note that for these samples, the `.krak.report.filtered.bracken.scaled` file will be empty and there may be additional associated files in the `classification` subdirectory that end with `.temp`.
 2. `total_reads.tsv` in the `final_merged_outputs` subdirectory.
-This file contains information about the total number of classified/unclassified reads in each sample, at various steps of the pipeline.
-Note that the normalization used to create `final_merged_outputs/relative_abundance.txt` from `final_merged_outputs/counts.txt` utilizes the `Classified_Step_Three` column of this file.
+This file contains information about the total number of reads assigned to taxa in each sample, at various steps of the pipeline.
+Specifically:
+- `Tot_Samp_Reads`: total number of reads in the original sample
+- `Unassigned_Step_One`: number of reads that were not assigned a classification by Kraken2 during the classification step
+- `Assigned_Step_Three`: sum total of reads assigned to a taxon after filtering false positive species and estimating species-level abundances
+- `Unassigned_Step_Three`: difference between `Tot_Samp_Reads` and `Assigned_Step_Three`

+Note that the normalization used to create `final_merged_outputs/relative_read_abundance.txt` from `final_merged_outputs/counts.txt` utilizes the `Assigned_Step_Three` column of `total_reads.tsv`.

 ## Provided Postprocessing Scripts

 These scripts are provided within the `post_pipeline_scripts` subdirectory of the cloned repository.

-TODO: edit the below section after we consider whether to change the name from host abundance.
-TODO: make sure table of contents is up to date.

-### Calculate viral host abundance
-`post_pipeline_scripts/caclulate_host_abundance.py` is script that calculates host abundance;

-Expected arguments are:
-1. merged output file (e.g final_merged_outputs/counts.txt)
-2. host assignment file (provided with the default database /database/host_prediction_to_genus.tsv .
-The format is species level taxonomy per virus, and predicted lineage of the host genus in the following format: d_Bacteria;p_Proteobacteria;c_Gammaproteobacteria;o_Enterobacterales;f_Enterobacteriaceae;g_Escherichia
-3. path to outfile.
-It will return an OTU table for the host, based on the viral abundance and profiles the host landscape in all samples.

-Usage:

-	python  calculate_host_abundance.py <merged counts table>  <host prediction file>  <path to outfile>

 ### Filtering Merged Tables to a Specific Taxonomic Level